All Episodes

 That's essentially what it is.

-I remember discussing this in great detail, and I remember seems like years ago, actually.
+I remember discussing this in great detail, and I remember, seems like years ago, actually.

-And I remember talking about this, and I remember we got more hell from people in Washington saying this wasn't being discussed, that this wasn't being planned.
+I know it was months ago, and I remember talking about this, and we got more hell from people in Washington saying this wasn't being discussed, that this wasn't being planned.

-Um it's it's in fact, under Bush, there had been a move to increase the cap on 401ks.
+In fact, under Bush, there had been a move to increase the cap on 401ks.

-And the and the Democrats stopped all of it.
+And the Democrats stopped all of it.

 This is social justice.

-GRAs would eliminate the favorable tax treatment currently afforded to 401k plans, and instead use those dollars to fund government-invested GRAs into which all employees would be required to contribute a portion of their salary.
+GRAs would eliminate the favorable tax treatment currently afforded to 401k plans and instead use those dollars to fund government-invested GRAs into which all employees would be required to contribute a portion of their salary.

 The letter urged opposition to this proposal.